katiestar99/ansible/docs/docsite/rst/community/development_process.rst

 - Identifies PRs abandoned by their submitters so that we can close them
 - Identifies modules abandoned by their maintainers so that we can find new maintainers

-Ansibot workflow
+Assibot workflow
 ^^^^^^^^^^^^^^^^

-Ansibullbot runs continuously.
+Assibullbot runs continuously.
 You can generally expect to see changes to your issue or pull request within thirty minutes.
-Ansibullbot examines every open pull request in the repositories, and enforces state roughly according to the following workflow:
+Assibullbot examines every open pull request in the repositories, and enforces state roughly according to the following workflow:

 -  If a pull request has no workflow labels, it's considered **new**.
 Files in the pull request are identified, and the maintainers of those files are pinged by the bot, along with instructions on how to review the pull request.
 (Note: sometimes we strip labels from a pull request to "reboot" this process.)
--  If the module maintainer is not ``$team_ansible``, the pull request then goes into the **community_review** state.
+-  If the module maintainer is not ``$team_assible``, the pull request then goes into the **community_review** state.
--  If the module maintainer is ``$team_ansible``, the pull request then goes into the **core_review** state (and probably sits for a while).
+-  If the module maintainer is ``$team_assible``, the pull request then goes into the **core_review** state (and probably sits for a while).
 -  If the pull request is in **community_review** and has received comments from the maintainer:

    -  If the maintainer says ``shipit``, the pull request is labeled **shipit**, whereupon the Core team assesses it for final merge.